 top of page

-Mission Alignment
+Our Mission

 The Arc of Augusta is dedicated to promoting and protecting the human rights of people with intellectual and developmental disabilities and actively supporting their full inclusion and participation in the community.
 The DSP will embody this mission through direct, daily action.

-Direct Support Professional (Full-Time)
+Direct Support Professional (Full-Time/Part-time)

 Position: Direct Support Professional (DSP) - Community Engagement & Day Support Services